 Why is Knowing the Difference Between a Miscarriage and A Period so Hard?

+Early signs of miscarriage, as frustrating as this is (and trust me, I’ve been there!), look much like a period.
 We often hear that a miscarriage is “like a heavy period.”
 And if you lose a pregnancy within about a week of your expected period, this can be true (though it isn’t necessarily).

-There are many different types of miscarriage.
-Very early losses are often called a “chemical pregnancies.”
-This is a phrase that refers to a miscarriage that occurs before anything would be visible on an ultrasound.
+While “chemical pregnancy” sounds very clinical (we hate it, honestly), this is a phrase that refers to a miscarriage that occurs before a pregnancy would visible on an ultrasound.

 Period vs Miscarriage: Which Is It?

-- Amount of blood: Are you bleeding more than you normally do during a typical menstrual cycle?
+2. Amount of blood: Are you bleeding more than you normally do during a typical menstrual cycle?
 If the bleeding is significantly heavier, an early miscarriage is possible.

-- Intensity of cramps: Is your period normally this intense?
+4. Intensity of cramps: Is your period normally this intense?
 Do your cramps feel more severe, or do they occur at regular intervals?
 These could be signs of an early miscarriage.

-- Presence of tissue: When you experience pregnancy loss, even early, you’ll likely pass some tissue.
+5. Presence of tissue: When you experience pregnancy loss, even early, you’ll likely pass some tissue.
 Passing tissue is a definite sign that this may be more than your usual period.

-Even with all this knowledge in hand you probably want to KNOW what’s happening to your body.
+Even with all this knowledge in hand, you probably want to KNOW what’s happening to your body.

 If you don’t have access to your doctor or want to know without leaving home, you can also take a pregnancy test at home and then go to the doctor.
+However, it’s possible that you might end up with a false negative because the urine test is less accurate in early pregnancy than a blood test.

 What Does Miscarriage Tissue Look Like?